alaethiadvoracek/Code-Challenge-5/README.md

 - [x] server running with no errors!

 ## BASE MODE
-- [] input for users name and message
+- [x] input for users name and message
-- [] button that will trigger send to server and database
+- [x] button that will trigger send to server and database
+- [] databse schema
 - [] send info to the server and to database
 - [] get info back and display it on the DOM
 - [] page re-loaded? all messages should still be there